Trends in accounting collaboration

 1. Communication convergence

 Almost all accounting services require some level of client information exchange.
-The extent and frequency may vary, but the only true distinction is whether the client is an individual or an organisation.
+The extent and frequency may vary, but the only true distinction is whether the client is an individual or an organization.

 Progressive firms are delivering consistent cross-firm collaboration focused on the needs of their clients, creating a more joined-up approach across audit, tax and advisory teams.

-The trend is to rationalise tools and converge to a single collaboration experience.
+The trend is to rationalize tools and converge to a single collaboration experience.